vcz-fr/Meetup-Notes/meetups/afup-bdx/2018-09-25_Defensive-programming.md

 Defensive programming can be seen as a collection of practices that will solidify your code in order to prevent future breakage by other developers.
 It is mostly used when High Availability or security are top priorities but can be applied any time and for any language.

-- Nevet trust user input: check everything that enters your application.
+- Never trust user input: check everything that enters your application.
 Verify the input types, existence, coherence;
 - Never trust developers: even yourself.
 No developer can create bug-free code and some will find convoluted solutions to add features or fix them;
 - Always write SOLID code: ask yourself the right questions whenever you develop;
   - Single Responsibility: each class should have one responsibility;